Lisbon on €42 a Day: James Wright's No-BS Budget Survival Guide

 Lisbon's magic isn't in expensive experiences.
 It's in the €1.50 ferry ride, the €3 bifana eaten standing at a counter, the free sunset from a miradouro with supermarket wine.

 The city rewards travelers who slow down, who walk instead of ride, who eat where locals eat, who don't need everything curated and comfortable.
+I've spent weeks in Lisbon on shoestring budgets and long weekends with more money, and the best moments cost almost nothing.

 Yes, prices have risen.
 But Lisbon still offers something rare in Western Europe: a capital city where you can eat well, sleep decently, and experience genuine culture without draining your savings.